In this tutorial we will see step by step how disable Microsoft AutoUpdate on macOS. Box of update for Microsoft products installed on macOS.

-For many years, the update system of macOS is very well thought out Apple and is designed to be efficient, updates to be delivered in a timely manner si not to bother users.
+For many years, the system update al macOS is very well thought out Apple and is designed to be efficient, updates to be delivered in a timely manner si not to bother users.

 Not the same thing happens with Microsoft applications for Mac.
-They are updated so often, as if each update is a draft of a developer, and the next day at coffee a colleague sees that he forgot to put a dot in the application code.
-And frequent updates would not be an issue, but how Microsoft chose to update applications on macOS.
+These are updated so often, as if each update it's a developer's draft, and the next day at coffee a colleague sees that he forgot to put a dot in the application code.
+And frequent updates would not be an issue, but how Microsoft has chosen to update applications on macOS.